An Activation Worth Remembering

 Whitestone worked closely with the Goodles team and their agency to figure out the logistics before locking in the creative.
 Interactive activations at pop-up speed can break down fast: customization stations create bottlenecks, unclear flow frustrates guests, and products that require too much instruction lose people before they even start.
 The planning process addressed all of it, mapping the guest experience from entry to exit and building a suite of products that each had a distinct, intuitive role.

 The denim tote became the canvas.
 The patches and iron-ons became the tools.
 The bag charm became the keepsake.
-Enamel pens arrived in vending machine pods that staged the customization moment with built-in novelty.
+Enamel pins arrived in vending machine pods that staged the customization moment with built-in novelty.
 Burger boxes, greaseproof paper, and pastry bags carried the Goodles aesthetic through every branded touchpoint, keeping the visual world cohesive and on-brand from the first interaction to the last.

 Whitestone managed sourcing, production, and logistics across all components, delivering a fully integrated activation suite to the venue on time and on brief.